sohangithubpro/Custom-Mac-unit-Deployment-in-Neural-Network/README.md

-# On-Chip Neural Network for Handwritten Digit Recognition
+# Custom MAC unit deployment in Neural Network

 This project explores the integration of neural networks directly into hardware platforms for efficient, real-time character recognition.
 Using the **MNIST dataset** (70,000+ labeled images), we design and implement an **on-chip neural network (NN)** that classifies handwritten digits for applications such as automated document processing, digital assistants, and biometric authentication.